Accredited Online Radiologic Technology Programs

 Pima Medical Institute offers an online bachelor of science program in radiologic sciences specifically designed for current radiologic professionals looking to earn a bachelor’s degree and advance their careers.
 With personalized attention from faculty members who are experts in their field and have several years of experience, students in this program can advance their careers in radiography and confidently prepare for leadership or management roles.

-While this is a 100 percent online program, students must still complete a professional capstone project.
-Comprising 120 credits, the program includes courses such as advanced sectional anatomy; patient information and management; critical thinking; introduction to evidence-based practice; health care law and compliance; and pathophysiology.
+While this is a 100 percent online program, students must complete a professional capstone project.
+The program, which comprises 120 credits, includes courses such as advanced sectional anatomy, patient information and management, critical thinking, introduction to evidence-based practice, healthcare law and compliance, and pathophysiology.

 Notably, Pima Medical Institute also offers an online radiography-bridge associate degree program that includes coursework in medical law and ethics; principles of exposure; radiography; radiographic biology; and advanced radiographic imaging and special procedures.